 Nominated Account means the bank account provided in your application, subsequently updated or in the case of a breach of this agreement any bank account known to SQID as belonging to the merchant business or owner.

-Transaction means the complete processing of an approval (including an approval for a recurring payment on a cycle nominated by a Customer) by the Transaction Platform:
+Transaction means the complete processing of an approval (including an approval for a subscription payment on a cycle nominated by a Customer) by the Transaction Platform:

 (a) which commences when the Transaction Platform receives a message which has been initiated by a Customer or external or internal process; and